proycon/textframe/README.md

 use textframe::TextFile;

 let mut textfile = TextFile::new("/tmp/test.txt", None).expect("file must load");
-//gets the text from 10 to 20 (unicode points) let text: &str = textfile.get_or_load(10,20);
+//gets the text from 10 to 20 (unicode points), requires a mutable instance let text: &str = textfile.get_or_load(10,20);

+//once a frame is already loaded, you can use this instead, works on an immutable instance: let text: &str = textfile.get(10,20);
 ```

 ## Licence